Expulsion from Derna bastion may show limits for Islamic State in Libya

 As for Derna, Islamic State has confirmed in a video that it has pulled out its fighters.
 But the fighting is not over yet.

-Military units loyal to Libya’s internationally recognized government based in the east since losing control of Tripoli a year ago to a rival group said they had now surrounded Derna.
+Military units loyal to Libya’s internationally recognised government based in the east since losing control of Tripoli a year ago to a rival group said they had now surrounded Derna.

 “Islamic State aren’t many and they don’t have petrol to move around,” said Abdul Karim Sabra, a local military spokesman.
 “They don’t have military vehicles either.
 They get around in fertilizer trucks.”